Daniel-Giszpenc/sig-security/sig-security-tooling/srctl/README.md

-The `srctl` tool encodes the standard SRC (Security Response Committee) workflow for vulnerability disclosure and announcement across multiple communication channels into one tool that can handle consistently export to multiple formats (github issue, email, slack).
-Having this tool also makes adding additional potential channels and formats in the future more approachable.
+The `srctl` tool encodes the standard SRC (Security Response Committee) workflow for vulnerability disclosure and announcement across multiple communication channels into one tool that can consistently export to multiple formats (github issue, email, slack).
+Having this tool also makes enabling additional potential channels and formats in the future more approachable.

-Repetitive error prone work of the copy and paste variety is handled by the tool.
-SRC members are able to automatically generate a structured json output of their report in OSV format improving machine readability of vulnerability disclosure.
+Repetitive error prone work of the "copy and paste" variety is handled by the tool.
+SRC members are able to automatically generate a structured `json` output of their report in `OSV` format improving machine readability of vulnerability disclosure.

 For more details about the SRC who this is for and the workflow behind this see: